rightjs/rightjs-docs/docs/en/index.md

       <p>
         On one side it has very simple syntax that allows you to deal with simple things in simple way.
-If you're just a web-designer it has all the usual things in simple and predictable API, flawored with many shortcuts and syntax sugar.
+If you're just a web-designer it has all the usual things in a simple and predictable API, flavored with many shortcuts and syntax sugar.
       </p>
       <p>
         On the other side RightJS provides extensive OOP and FP features, JavaScript